Purley Swimathon 2020 - FAQs

 Your chosen organisation will receive 60% of the total sponsorship money raised (minus any credit / debit card charges imposed by Virgin Money Giving.)
 Any Gift Aid claimed back from HMRC is not included in the 60% given back to each Team.

 How do I collect sponsorship money?

 Keeping our environment in mind, Rotary would like you to stay green wherever possible.
-We encourage you to obtain sponsorship online via your Team fundraising page.
-Apart from being the easiest and quickest way of raising money, this also saves you the hassle of having to chase up money afterwards.
+We encourage you to obtain sponsorship online via the Rotary site especially set up. (see link below) Apart from being the easiest and quickest way of raising money, this also saves you the hassle of having to chase up money afterwards.
 Where unavoidable, you can accept donations by cash or cheque.
 Cash and cheque donations have to be logged on individual sponsorship forms.
 Please click here for a sponsorship form.